Put simply, personal pensions are pension plans arranged by individuals to save for income later in life.

 - A Self Invested Personal Pension (SIPP)

-How Personal Pensions Work
+How Personal Pension Plans Work

 With all personal pensions, you pay money into your plan and this money is invested.
 When it comes to taking income from the pension plan, the amount of money available will depend on: